brief-ds/brief-ds.github.io/_posts/2025-05-19-Misspecification-Test-for-Large-Models.md

 ---
-title: "Misspecification test for large models, or why there is need for a high degree of sparsity for them to be statistically verified"
+title: "Misspecification test, or why there is need for a high degree of sparsity for a large neural network to be statistically verified"
 layout: post
 ---

 # Introduction
 Suppose some human being is asked to score any input text with a [likelihood function](https://en.wikipedia.org/wiki/Likelihood_function).
-A piece of input text could describe a real-life or hypothetical situation or a sequence of problem solving, and the human being is asked to indicate how likely or reasonable the whole piece looks according to the person's experience, judgements, and perceived social conventions.
+A piece of input text could describe a real-life or hypothetical situation or a sequence of problem solving, and the human being is asked to score how likely the statement is as in reality.
+Suppose he is always capable of producing scores equal to the true likelihoods in real life.

 Now a model is asked to simulate the human being and output the likelihood as well.
 It may be trained on human-produced data first and settle on a learned computational mechanism to output a likelihood score for any input text.

 Below, we'll check if the model has likely learned a "true" likelihood function just as the human being's.
 It is also called misspecification test in statistics: whether the learned likelihood function is good or not, aka correctly specified.

-## Misspecification Test
+## Misspecification test
 In econometrics, the **[Information matrix test](https://en.wikipedia.org/wiki/Information_matrix_test)** is used to determine whether a regression model is misspecified.

 Following the same notations as in the Wikipedia article, after learning, the model's <math><mi>r</mi></math> parameters are stored in the vector <math><mi>&theta;</mi></math>, and the logarithm of the learned likelihood function is denoted by <math><mrow><mi>l</mi><mo>(</mo><mi>&theta;</mi><mo>)</mo></mrow></math>.